Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: The Gaussian and Student's t Mixture Vector Autoregressive Model

 \begin{theorem} Consider the G-StMVAR process $y_t$ generated by (\ref{eq:def}), (\ref{eq:mu_mt}), and (\ref{eq:alpha_mt}) with Condition~\ref{cond:def} satisfied.
 Then, $\boldsymbol{y}_t=(y_t,...,y_{t-p+1})$ is a Markov chain on $\mathbb{R}^{dp}$ with stationary distribution characterized by the density

 Moreover, $\boldsymbol{y}_t$ is ergodic. \end{theorem} The stationary distribution is a mixture of $M_1$ $dp$-dimensional Gaussian distributions and $M_2$ $dp$-dimensional $t$-distributions with constant mixing weights $\alpha_m$.
-The proof of Theorem~\ref{thm:statdist} in Appendix~\ref{ap:proofs} shows that the marginal stationary distributions of $1,...,p+1$ consecutive observations are likewise mixtures of Gaussian and $t$-distributions.
+The proof of Theorem~\ref{thm:statdist} in Appendix~\ref{sec:thmstatproof} shows that the marginal stationary distributions of $1,...,p+1$ consecutive observations are likewise mixtures of Gaussian and $t$-distributions.
 This gives the mixing weight parameters $\alpha_m$‚ $m=1,..,M$, interpretation as the unconditional probabilities of an observation being generated from the $m$th component process.
-The unconditional mean, covariance, and first $p$ autocovariances are hence obtained as $E[y_t]=\sum_{m=1}^M\alpha_m\mu_m$ and
+The unconditional mean, covariance, and first $p$ autocovariances are hence easily obtained similarly to the GMVAR model of \cite{Kalliovirta+Meitz+Saikkonen:2016}.